icreated/icreated.github.io/_posts/2023-06-24-how-to-use-postman.md

 ## Conclusion
 Now you can test your API without manual copy/paste of the JWT token.
-Use parent collection for all requests.
+Use `Inherit auth from parent` for all requests.
 It will be executed automatically before each request.